 When is the No Pants Subway Ride?

-This year's No Pants Subway Ride will occur on January 7, 2018.
-Riders will gather at a parking garage at 1210 W Arthur Ave before noon and walk to the Loyola Red Line station to board the train at 12:30pm.
+This year's No Pants Subway Ride will occur on January 13, 2019.
+Riders gather at a secret location at noon before boarding the Red Line for a ride into the Loop at around 12:30pm.